omurax/winiot-validation/README.md

 Welcome to Windows IoT Validation Repository

-Place your project in this repo.
+Place your files in this repo.